morganstanley/testplan/doc/en/interactive.rst

 How code reloading works
 ------------------------
-The interactive mode only reloads modules under the directory of the test_plan script being run.
+By default interactive mode only reloads modules under the directory of the main testplan script being run.
+To be able to reload from other directory, use the ``extra_deps`` parameter of ``@test_plan`` decorator.
 The reload happens on reload API and only applies to modules that have either been modified or have had its dependencies reloaded.

 Please note the ``__main__`` module (i.e. test_plan.py) cannot be reloaded.
 Because of this, it is recommended that test suites are defined in seperate modules.